Association for Continuing Legal Education

 Section 2.
 Membership Categories.

 (a) Regular Members.
-The category of Regular members includes but is not limited to exempt employees and management-level staff.
 Regular members shall be entitled to vote and participate fully in the business and activities of the Association.

 (b) Emeritus Members.
 The category of Emeritus members is limited to retired CLE professionals with at least ten consecutive years of Regular membership in ACLEA.
 The criteria for Emeritus membership include years of membership, level of activity within ACLEA, offices held, and service on committees.
 Emeritus members shall be exempt from payment of membership dues and may not serve on the Executive Committee but shall be entitled to vote and otherwise participate in the business and activities of the Association.